oxesb/freedroidRPG/doc/tools/cmdlineref.md

 	2) Freedroid RPG to start-up with a defined state.\n
 \n
-Unless stated otherwise, game setting changes are saved to user preferences and are persistent between game restarts.\n If switches are stated as being mutally exclusive, and more than one is used, only the last instanced is honoured at game start.\n
+Unless stated otherwise, game setting changes are saved to user preferences and are persistent between game restarts.\n If switches are stated as being mutually exclusive, and more than one is used, only the last instanced is honoured at game start.\n
 \n

 	freedroidRPG    [-h | --help]